-- 3.5.1 Variances: Since the last Part 70 renewal permit was issued in 2016 Imerys has not sought variance relief per Regulation V for the Celpure facility. - 3.5.2 Violations: The last facility inspection occurred November 15, 2018 The inspector reported that no violations of District rules or permit conditions were found.
-See Part I of this permit for a complete list of documented violations for this source since the last Part 70 permit renewal in 2016. - 3.5.3 Significant Historical Hearing Board Actions/NOVs: There have been no significant historical Hearing Board actions for the Celpure Plant since the plant was incorporated into the Lompoc Facility Part 70 permit (Part 70/PTO 5840).
+- 3.5.1 Variances: See Part 1 of PT-70 PTO 5840-R7 for a list of variances issued to Imerys since the last permit renewal. - 3.5.2 Violations: See Part 1 of PT-70 PTO 5840-R7 for a list of variances issued to Imerys since the last permit renewal.

+3.5.3 Significant Historical Hearing Board Actions/NOVs: There have been no significant historical Hearing Board actions for the Celpure Plant since the plant was incorporated into the Lompoc Facility Part 70 permit (Part 70/PTO 5840).